oxiby/book/src/guide/modules.md

 }
 ```

-In the chapter on hash maps, we used a hash map to represent a shopping list.
+In the chapter on maps, we used a map to represent a shopping list.
 In this example, we use a dedicated struct called `ShoppingList` to represent it.
-Internally, our struct uses the same hash map as before to keep track of the actual data.
+Internally, our struct uses the same map as before to keep track of the actual data.
 In our main function, we create a new shopping list, and then set the quantity of apples to buy to -1.
 But that doesn't make any sense.
 How can you buy a negative number of apples?